stefanotorresi/facile-it.github.io/content/blog/eng/json-web-tokens.md

 ```

 ## Why use Json Web Token ?
-I Started my study about JWT to authenticate an API.
-I was searching for a smart method to authenticate a request, whitout the needing of querying the database each time, even if the token where not valid or expired.
+I started my study about JWT because I needed to authenticate an API.
+I was searching for a smart method to authenticate a request, without querying the database each time, even if the token was invalid or expired.
-I found the solution in JWT, because of it's self verfication that helps me to discard every request where the token is not valid (a fake token not signed by my application) or expired.
+Thanks to JWT self verification, I could discard every request in which the token was invalid (a fake token not signed by my application) or expired.
-But this is only my use case, JWT can be usefull to simply securely transmit data for example on a messagging application.
-Remeber only that all the data sent and received is not encrypted but only base64 encoded
+Beyond this specific use case, JWT can be useful also to securely transmit data to messagging applications.